All Episodes

 And then we'll start on the millionaires.

-And then we'll start on the Kulaks.
+And then we'll start on the kulaks.

 Because that's what communism is.

-Farage was on every TV program going.
+Farage was on every TV program going day in.

-Farage, you've astroturped Farage.
+Yeah, like Farage, you've astroturfed Farage.

-Because where do you think these stories come from?
+that's the problem I mean and stay out telling the same lies Because where do you think these stories come from?

 All this time they've been pointing at the small boats telling us they were the people to blame.